eterry1388/git-conflict-blame/README.md

 #### To see this:

 ```
-1 files in conflict found!
+2 files are in conflict
 Parsing files to find out who is to blame...
+2 total conflicts found!

 app.rb
   00000000   not.committed.yet              2015-10-15    [7     ]  <<<<<<< HEAD
   ad3e1b25   bob.fred@example.com           2015-10-15    [8     ]  output = add( 5, 6